 “backflow prevention device” means a safety device used to prevent pollution or contamination of the water supply due to the reverse flow of water from the irrigation system.

-.
+“Bay-Friendly Landscape Guidelines” means the most recent version of the guidelines developed by StopWaste for use in the professional design, construction and maintenance of landscapes.
+Agency staff shall maintain the most recent version of the “Bay-Friendly Landscape Guidelines” at all times.

+“Bay-Friendly Maintenance Manual” means the most recent version of the manual outlining Bay-Friendly maintenance practices administered by ReScape California.

+“Bay-Friendly Rated Scorecard” means the most recent version of the Bay-Friendly points system for landscaping administered by ReScape California.

 “Certificate of Completion” means the document required under Section 492.9.